 The Aquarius Singers.
 Bury St Edmunds' best loved ladies' choir.
-If you'd like to join us, email or telephone the Director on 07814 925205.
-Alternatively, you're welcome to drop in on a rehearsal - you'll find us at The Unitarian Meeting House in Churchgate Street, Bury St Edmunds between 1.30 and 3pm most Thursday afternoons.
+If you'd like to join us, you're welcome to drop in on a rehearsal - you'll find us at The Unitarian Meeting House in Churchgate Street, Bury St Edmunds between 1.30 and 3pm most Thursday afternoons.

 Beccles Choral Society was founded in 1874.
 It has around 70 members and performs three main concerts each year.
 It performs the large scale works and the main concerts have often been with orchestra.
 The choir meets in Beccles and always welcomes new members.